bouboudev/backtobasics/API/joke generator/README.md

 <img alt="Night Coding" width="800px" src="images/screenshot.png" align="center"/>
 <br />
 <br />

-The goal of the project was to make an api call by recovering the data (user profile) and display them on the front.
+The goal of the project was to make an API call while retrieving the data and to display the jokes in front